 In order to qualify for maternity rights, an employee must generally notify her employer of her pregnancy, the expected week of childbirth (“EWC”) and the date on which she intends her ordinary maternity leave to start, no later than the 15th week before her EWC or, if that is not reasonably practicable, as soon as reasonably practicable.
 Additionally, if asked to do so by her employer, she must produce for the employer’s inspection a certificate from a registered medical practitioner or a registered midwife stating the EWC.

 Any employee who is entitled to ordinary maternity leave is not allowed to work for her employer for the period of two weeks commencing with the day on which childbirth occurs.
-If an employer fails to comply with this prohibition, they may be liable on summary conviction to a fine.
+If an employer fails to comply with this prohibition, they may be prosecuted and fined.

 There are other family friendly rights, including paternity leave, parental leave, adoption leave and the right to request flexible working.
 If you would like advice on any of these areas, please telephone our specialist employment solicitor, Albert Bargery, on 01296 318508 to discuss the matter further.